Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Modeling using Stochastic Signaling Games

 We define the game formulated above by

 where the initial belief is common information.
 This game belongs to the class of incomplete, imperfect, and asymmetric information stochastic games.
 Owing to the existence of the type $\theta,$ which is unknown to the receiver, the information is incomplete.
 Because the actions taken by each player are unobservable to the opponent, the information is imperfect and asymmetric.
-Although investigating existence and computing equilibria of the game are challenging, we discusses properties of equilibria on the premise that they exist and are given because our interest is in the consequence of the threat.
+Although investigating existence and computing equilibria of the game are challenging, we discuss properties of equilibria on the premise that they exist and are given because our interest here lies in the consequences for the threat.